joshbegley/nyt-latest/README.md

 **Princeton Commemorates Long-Ago Upset With a New One, of Arizona**\
 `In 1996, Princeton dropped U.C.L.A. in one of the most stirring N.C.A.A. tournament upsets.
-In the same city this year, it downed No. 2 seed Arizona.`\
+This year, it downed No. 2 seed Arizona.`\
 https://nytimes.com/2023/03/16/sports/ncaabasketball/princeton-arizona-upset-march-madness.html?searchResultPosition=1

 **Corrections: March 17, 2023**\